 If you think that you may not be able to finance your own education in Canada, explore some of these scholarship options:

 - IDRC Research Awards: These Awards, offered by the International Development Research Centre (IDRC) in Canada, are a one-year paid program for research carried out in one or more developing countries.
 Citizens of developing countries interested in pursuing or have completed postgraduate or doctoral studies are eligible to apply.
 Selected candidates are trained in research management through hands-on experience within their chosen program and also work under the mentorship of a program officer.

 - Anne Vallée Ecological Fund: The Anne Vallée Ecological Fund (AVEF) offers two 1,500 CAD scholarships to support students registered in animal research at the master’s or doctoral level in a Québec or British Columbia University.
 The AVEF is focused on supporting field research in animal ecology, in relation with the impact of human activities such as forestry, industry, agriculture, and fishing.
 International students are eligible to apply for this scholarship.

 - For undergraduate scholarships, several universities in Canada offer their own individual scholarships for international students.

 Other options to help you pay for university abroad

 If you can’t find a scholarship or don’t feel that you are eligible for any financial aid options, consider asking your family for help or taking out a loan.
 You can always make some extra money with a summer job, or working alongside your studies – this is something that is allowed in Canada.
 Talk to friends who have studied abroad to find out if they know of any resources you could use to find more scholarships.
-One such resource could be SchoolApply.
-Thanks to partnerships with universities around the world, including the US, UK, and Canada, and with help from our expert advisors, you can pinpoint exactly the schools that offer your program in your desired study abroad destination with a price tag that matches your budget.
+One such resource is SchoolApply.
+Thanks to partnerships with universities around the world, including the US, UK and Canada, and with help from our expert advisors, you can pinpoint exactly the schools that offers your program in your desired study abroad destination with a price tag that matches your budget.